 How to Make the Best Caramel Apples

-First things first: it’s important to remove the wax coating from the apples before dipping them into the hot caramel.
-Dip them in boiling water then use a clean tea towel to rub the wax off.
+First things first: it’s important to remove the waxy coating from the apples before dipping them into the hot caramel.
+Dip apples in boiling water (hot water) then use a clean tea towel to rub the wax coating off.
 Don’t rush this step.
-If you miss any, the caramel coating isn’t going to stick to the apples properly.
+If you miss any, the caramel coating on your dipped apple isn’t going to stick to the fresh apple properly.

-I used these re-usable candy apple sticks that look like twigs.
+I used these re-usable candy apple sticks that look like twigs for the best apple treat idea.

-Let it cool for a while then dip the prepared apples in there.
+Let it cool for a while then dip apples slowly.
 Let them cool and set then enjoy!
 Any leftover caramel can be cooled, broken into pieces then enjoyed as a treat or an ice cream topping.

 You will find the caramel sauce sticks to the apples better if the apples are cold.
 You can pop them in the refrigerator while working on the caramel coating mixture.

 One of these homemade caramel coated apples is enough to satisfy any sweet tooth.
 Knowing how to make caramel apples on a stick is so worthwhile.
-It means you don’t have to restrict this Autumn and Halloween treat to just Autumn and Halloween!
+It means you don’t have to restrict this delcious treat to just this time of year!

 Ideas for Leftover Caramel

 Enjoy these easy DIY caramel apples immediately or wait until the caramel is fully set.
 That will take 45 minutes or so.
-When the caramel is set, you might like to wrap this Autumn and Halloween treat in cellophane bags and then tie them with ribbons.
-These make such cute gifts!
+When the caramel is set, you might like to wrap this sweet spooky treat in cellophane bags and then tie them with ribbons.
+While you are waiting, you can think of other Halloween caramel apple ideas for the following year.
+These perfect caramel apples make such cute gifts for a Halloween party, too!

 Caramel Apples Recipe – Autumn and Halloween Treat